jel0624/LickingTaskBehavior/BehaviorAnalysis/README.md

 Running the script will give out a prompt asking for the
 **>> Session File Name to be analyzed**
 along with all the filenames in the current directory displayed.
 You need to type in the exact name of the txt file to be analyzed.
-Running the script will generate 8 figures.
+Running the script will generate 7 figures.

 ### Tone stimulation (LaserTimeRelativeToneOnset>0)
 The relevant figures to look at are Fig. 1, 2, 4 and 6.
+Ignore the rest.
 **Fig1:** Control first/subsequent lick latency (Histogram).
 Also displayed is the incorrect & miss percentage.
 **Fig2:** Stim first/sunsequent lick latency (Histogram).
 Also displayed is the incorrect & miss percentage.
 Analysis is repeated for each depth (rows).
 **Fig4:** Same plot as Fig. 2 but in lick raster rather than histogram.
 **Fig6:** Each dot represent a lick, and all trial type are sorted into Left vs Right, and by outcome, indicated by the color of the right most column.

 ### ITI stimulation (LaserTimeRelativeToneOnset<0)
-The relevant figures to look at are Fig. 1, 2, 4 and 6.
+The relevant figures to look at are Fig. 3, 5, and 7.
+Ignore the rest.
-**Fig3:** Control first/subsequent lick latency (Histogram).
-Also displayed is the incorrect & miss percentage.
+**Fig3:** Stim lick latency (Histogram).
+Displayed is the prob of lick left/right.
-**Fig5:** Stim first/sunsequent lick latency (Histogram).
-Also displayed is the incorrect & miss percentage.
-Analysis is repeated for each depth (rows).
+**Fig5:** Control trials (no stim) lick latency (Histogram).
+Displayed is the prob of lick left/right.
-**Fig7:** Same plot as Fig. 2 but in lick raster rather than histogram.
-**Fig8:** Each dot represent a lick, and all trial type are sorted into Left vs Right, and by outcome, indicated by the color of the right most column.
+**Fig7:** Each dot represent an dividual licks.
+Displaying all stim trials.